Measurement of CKM element $|V_{cb}|$ from $W$ boson decays at the future Higgs factories

 To generate signal and background samples, we follow the approach in~\cite{An:2018dwb} of simulation, focusing on the unpolarized beam case with $P\equiv (P_{e^-},P_{e^+})=(0,0)$ with $\sqrt{s}=240$~GeV.
 All background and signal samples in this work are generated by \textsc{Whizard}~\cite{Kilian:2007gr} and \textsc{Pythia 6}~\cite{Sjostrand:2006za}.
 To avoid large hadronic backgrounds, we focus on the semileptonic $WW\to cb \ell\nu$ mode as the signal.
 In this case, an isolated lepton with significant energy can distinguish our signal from most non-$WW$ backgrounds.
 Most backgrounds come from hadronic $W$ decays other than $W\to cb$ with very similar kinematics.
 They are, hence, the ``irreducible" background for our study and can only be distinguished from the signals via jet flavor tagging.
 On the contrary, the non-$WW$ backgrounds can be efficiently removed with proper kinematic selection rules.
 Our simulated backgrounds fall into the following categories: \textbf{Semileptonic $WW$ decays:} they are almost identical to signal events but with different $W$ hadronic decays.
-After the flavor-tagging cuts, they will be the dominant background. \textbf{Other $WW$ events:} this category includes all other $WW$ decays, including $WW\to \tau\nu qq$ events with various $\tau$ decays, semileptonic $WW$ decays with the wrong lepton flavor, and fully hadronic $WW$ decays. \textbf{Other four fermion events:} the category summarizes four fermion processes that do not involve a $W$ or Higgs boson.
-Typical contributors to this type are various $ZZ$ decays and $e^+e^-\to e^+e^- Z$ single production, and the interference between $WW$ and $ZZ$ four-fermin final states. \textbf{Higgs processes:} it includes $\ell\ell+H$, $\nu\nu+H$, and $qq+H$ events simulated. \textbf{Two fermion events:} the class stands for Drell-Yan production of fermion pairs with or without strong initial state radiation photons, and excludes neutrino production processes.
+After the flavor-tagging cuts, they will be the dominant background. \textbf{Other $WW$ events:} this category includes other $WW$ decays, including $WW\to \tau\nu qq$ events with various $\tau$ decays, semileptonic $WW$ decays with the wrong lepton flavor, and fully hadronic $WW$ decays. \textbf{Other four fermion events:} the category summarizes four fermion processes that are not $WW$ or Higgs decays.
+Examples include various $ZZ$ decays, $e^+e^-\to e^+e^- Z$ single production, and the interference between $WW$ and $ZZ$ four-fermin final states. \textbf{Higgs processes:} it includes $\ell\ell+H$, $\nu\nu+H$, and $qq+H$ events simulated. \textbf{Two fermion events:} the class stands for Drell-Yan production of fermion pairs with or without strong initial state radiation photons, and excludes neutrino production processes.